ServiceNow Custom Field Mappings

 ServiceNow administrators can define the synchronization direction when creating a new custom field mapping in the ServiceNow integration.
 This allows them to control the flow of data between PagerDuty and ServiceNow:

-- Sync from ServiceNow to PagerDuty: Custom field values will sync in one direction, from ServiceNow to PagerDuty.
+- Sync from ServiceNow to PagerDuty: Custom field values sync in one direction, from ServiceNow to PagerDuty.

-- Sync from PagerDuty to ServiceNow: Custom field values will sync in one direction, from PagerDuty to ServiceNow.
+- Sync from PagerDuty to ServiceNow: Custom field values sync in one direction, from PagerDuty to ServiceNow.

 Update the Custom Field Sync Direction